Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/_index.md

 ## Template as Value

-You can use any of the the current request headers, query params, and captured URI groups as templates to populate supported config fields.
+You can use any of the the current request headers, query parameters, and captured URI groups as templates to populate supported config fields.

-| Request Param | Template
+| Request Parameter | Template
 | ------------- | -----------
 | header        | `$(headers.<header-name>)` or `$(headers["<header-name>"])`)
 | querystring   | `$(query_params.<query-param-name>)` or `$(query_params["<query-param-name>"])`)